zesk/build/README.md

 ## Artifacts: Build Directory and `.deploy`

-A `./.build` directory is created at your `$HOME` directory, or the project root (if `$HOME` is not set) where log files are generated.
+A `./.build` directory is created at a configured location set by the environment variable `BUILD_CACHE`.
+If not set, it uses a default location your `$HOME` directory, or the project root (if `$HOME` is not set).

 You can preserve the build directory post-build to see the details.
 Most failures will still output the log but they will not be output to your primary build log unless a failure occurs.

 A `./.deploy` directory is created for build steps and contains metadata about the deployment.
+This is always created in the project root and the expectation is that it will be included in any deployments as metadata.

 ## Operations